-This easy Instant Pot chicken curry with eggplant recipe is full of Indian flavors that will have you making it again and again for quick weeknight dinners!
+This easy Instant Pot chicken curry with eggplant recipe is full of Indian flavors that will have you making it again and again for quick weeknight dinners.
+Plus it’s ready in 30 minutes, is healthy, and absolutely delicious!

-Call me the curry queen over here.
-Seriously, where is my crown?
-I’ve been popping out curry recipes left and right, but while that curry chicken salad is a cold lunch-like way to do curry, this is the hearty main dish version.
-Plus, with Instant Pot, this spicy pot of goodness is easier than ever!
+Call me the curry queen. 👸 Seriously, where is my crown?
+I’ve been popping out curry recipes left and right, but while that curry chicken salad I shared the other day is a cold lunch curry recipe, this is it’s hearty main dish sister.
+Plus, as with all quick Instant Pot recipes, this spicy pot of goodness is easier than ever!

 Although I cook Indian food quite a bit, I’m not sure what the proper term is for a chicken curry like this.
 It’s a bit thinner than others that use coconut milk as a base and has a strong tomato flavor that is complemented by the most delicious blend of spices.
 The fresh cilantro and touch of lime adds just a touch of freshness to the simmered brothy dish.